MichaelTaylor3D/DLaaS/docs/deployment.md

 ### 1.1.
 Set up AWS User Permissions

 Before deploying the Terraform project, ensure that the AWS user associated with your `aws_access_key` and `aws_secret_key` has the necessary permissions to create and manage resources.

+AS an MVP this I used a very wide open settings.
+Its in the TODO to bring this down to more specific permissions:

 The user must have at least the following IAM policies attached:

-- `AmazonRDSFullAccess`: This policy allows Terraform to create and manage RDS instances and associated resources such as parameter groups and subnet groups.
+- `AdministratorAccess`: This policy allows Terraform to do pretty much anything.
+Its not best practice to use this policy and this will be updated in the future.
 - `AmazonS3FullAccess`: This policy allows Terraform to create and manage S3 buckets and objects, which are used in this file to upload a JSON configuration file to an S3 bucket.
 - `IAMFullAccess`: This policy allows Terraform to create and manage IAM roles, which are used in this file to create an IAM role for RDS to import MySQL backups from S3.